Pima County JTED District Office

 Each Pima County JTED student will have the opportunity to participate in a student youth organization aligned to their respective program.

-Automotive, Fire Science, Cosmetology, Precision Manufacturing, Multimedia, Graphic Design, Law-Public Safety-Security and Construction Students—SkillsUSA
+Automotive, Fire Science, Cosmetology, Heavy Equipment Operations, IT, Precision Manufacturing, Multimedia, Graphic Design, Law-Public Safety-Security and Construction Students—SkillsUSA

-Caregiver, EMT, Healthcare Foundations, LNA, Medical Assisting and Physical Therapy students—HOSA (Health Occupations Students of America)
+Caregiver, EMT, Healthcare Foundations, Healthcare Information Technology, LNA, Medical Assisting and Physical Therapy students—HOSA (Health Occupations Students of America)

 Culinary Arts and Early Childhood Education Students—FCCLA (Family, Career and Community Leaders of America)